Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex-no-docker.md

 Once this is configured, you also **need to enable message content intent**.
 Go to the "Bot" tab of your application, scroll down to "Privileged intents" and tick "Message content".

-> [!TIP]
+!!! info
-> You can fill the description of your application, it will appear under the "About me" section.
+    You can fill the description of your application, it will appear under the "About me" section.

 ## 3. Download the source code